Quick Guide – B.One Middleware

-This Quick Guide is intended to help you find your way around the B.One Middleware more easily.
-The following step-by-step instructions explain the views of the devices and gateways.
-Now you’re wondering what the Middleware actually is?
+This quick guide is intended to help you find your way around the IoT platform B.One Middleware.
+We give an overview of the most important areas and functions of the platform and explain the different views for the devices and gateways.
+Are you still wondering what the B.One Middleware is?
 Then we recommend our article B.One Middleware – An Introduction.

 2. Menu Structure